pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1038, 1039 Deep Learning Day

+In my work today was a Deep Learning Day this day was great I learn a lot of things IA, Cloud Computing, Quantum Computers, Agile, etc. This thinks of my work I love it.

 ##### Day 1037 Events

 Well today I learn about RabbitMQ, this message broker have some similar characteristics with Kafka but in some ways